mdonertas/ukbb_ageonset/LOG.md

 * Number of other diseases
 * Number of cancers

+### PILOT: GWAS - Fix fam files

+script 08-pilot/02-fix_fam_files.sh

+UKBiobank data has batch in its phenotype column.
+These are replaced by 1 as required by bolt-lmm and saved as ./data/raw/ukbb/fam4bolt

 # References

 [1] Anderson, C. A., Pettersson, F. H., Clarke, G. M., Cardon, L. R., Morris, A. P., & Zondervan, K. T. (2010).
 Data quality control in genetic case-control association studies.
 Nature Protocols, 5(9), 1564–1573. https://doi.org/10.1038/nprot.2010.116